 - potential cancer risks exist from the ionising radiation:

-- CT scans have been estimated to triple the risk of leukaemia and brain cancer – this equates to one excess leukaemia case and one excess brain tumour case per 10, 000 head CT scans in the 10 years after the first CT scan in children less than 10 years of age 7
+- CT scans have been estimated to triple the risk of leukaemia and brain cancer – 10 years after the first CT scan in children less than 10 years of age, one excess leukaemia case and one excess brain tumour case per 10, 000 head CT scans is estimated to occur.8

-- superior sensitivity for identifying ligamentous and soft tissue injury, particularly infants with high energy mechanisms9
+- superior sensitivity for identifying ligamentous and soft tissue injury, particularly infants with high energy mechanisms10

 - can identify vertebral artery injuries that may be associated with CSI